wp-plugins/zedity/readme.txt

 *   Cross-browser: Zedity generates HTML5 code that runs on any modern HTML5 browser (IE9+, Chrome, Firefox, Safari, etc.), without using Flash or other external plugins.

 *   Productivity: Zedity will impress you for the ease of creating more engaging content in a fraction of the time!
 Do you still need to have or hire technical skills to create your content?
 With Zedity, not any more!

+**Boxes to design... outside the box!**

+Zedity has the right box for each type of content you need while creating your design:

+*   Audio box: to include songs, soundtracks, sound effects, voice overs, and so on.
+*   Color box: to add solid and gradient backgrounds, create shapes, etc.
+*   Text box: for any textual content, links, titles, slogans, descriptions, etc.
+*   Image box: to add images, including online images, with built-in effects and filters.
+*   Video box: to include videos with Zedity flexibility and options for creative designs and effects.
+*   Document box ([Premium](http://zedity.com/plugin/wp)): add online documents like slideshare, scribd, google_viewer, PDF documents, Microsoft Office documents, Apple Pages, Adobe Photoshop and Illustrator, and more.
+*   Html5 box ([Premium](http://zedity.com/plugin/wp)): the ultimate piece of flexibility!
+An example: have you got a PayPal button and you'd like it the Zedity way?
+Just copy paste the PayPal code into this box and the magic is done.
+The Html box gives you total power and endless possibilities!

+Do you think there's a need for another box or to add a feature to an existing one?
+We're glad to hear from you!

 **Social page and web site:**